sama1mansn/greenfield-docs/docs/guide/dapp/dapp-integration.md

    ...
    ```

-6. Define other view functions, internal funcions and access control system according to your own needs.
+6. Define other view functions, internal functions and access control system according to your own needs.